Austria–Vietnam relations

 Foreign relations exist between Austria and Vietnam.
 Austria has an embassy in Hanoi.
 Vietnam has an embassy in Vienna.
 Diplomatic relations were established in 1972.

 High level visits

 Austrian President Heinz Fischer visited Vietnam in May 2012.

 Trade

 Bilateral trade has experienced significant growth over recent years.
 It reached US$630 million in 2011, a year on year increase of 240 per cent, and $171 million in the first quarter of 2012.
+By 2022, bilateral trade reached US$2.8 billion.